 Basically, we want to know why you're proposing the number of BMPs for the total amount you're asking.
-So, break it down: we'll get 10 stream exclusion projects for \$225,000 of 319(h) funding.
-Comes out to \$22,500 per BMP.
-I can compare that with another project that is proposing \$30,000 per similar BMP.
-Obviously, there are a lot of factors that play into costs, but this does give us an idea of how you've calculated the value of choosing some BMPs over others.
+So, break it down: we'll get 5 stream exclusion projects for \$250,000 of 319(h) funding.
+Comes out to \$50,000 per BMP.
+I can compare that with another project that is proposing \$60,000 per similar BMP.
+Obviously, there are a lot of factors that play into costs, but give us an idea of how you've calculated the value of choosing some BMPs over others.

-How will your grant and match resources be used effectively and efficiently?
+How will your grant and other funding resources (e.g., cost-share or match) be used effectively and efficiently?
 For example, if you know a significant amount of Personnel time is needed to work with homeowners in your septic projects, then this is an effective use of your funding.
-Be sure it's clear where match is coming from.
+Also be sure it's clear where match or other funding is coming from.